 Off the boat, I am dressed up in my shirt and pants at work with a local financial firm.
 Or out with my trusty bike for a spin around East Coast Park.
 And oh yeah, eating, cannot miss that.
 It is Singaporeans favourite pastime afterall….
 True story..

 Many, many training sessions and some incredible race weekends later; I am the proud owner of a collection of medals.
 And I’ve made some really great, life-long friends on the team.
-One of which is my fellow Social Secretary, Queen-of-Organised-Fun, Jess.
+One of which is my fellow Social Secretary, Queen-of-Organised-Fun, Izzy.

 The team is never far from my thoughts, seeing as my flat is home to the team kit.
 So if you’re looking to try something new, make new friends, and join the team.. don’t forget to get the t-shirt!

 There is nothing else that combines the power, intensity and team work of dragon boat.
 I joined the Brits for the international mix, winning mentality and the fun lowing crew – and I haven’t looked back.
 To dragon boat is to live.